Daniel Hellmann | Director, choreographer & artistic director

-Daniel Hellmann is a singer, performer, dance and theatre maker from Zürich.
-He studied philosophy, classical singing and theatre / performance in Zurich, Lausanne and Bern.
-Since 2012, he has been developing his own artistic work, touring internationally and winning various awards.
-Hellmann sees his artistic practice as a form of intersectional activism.
-His projects explore the body, bodily relationships and desire, and question social norms and power relations in the fields of sexuality, human and animal rights.
+Daniel Hellmann studied philosophy, classical singing and theatre / performance in Zurich, Lausanne and Bern.
+Since 2012, he has been developing his own artistic works, which have been programmed as part of performing arts networks in Switzerland and abroad, and at a number of cultural and political events dealing with issues of human domination over animals and the major challenges of ecological sustainability in the performing arts.
+His plays have won numerous awards.
+Daniel Hellmann sees his artistic practice as a form of intersectional activism.
+His projects explore the body, interspecies relations and desire, and question social norms and power relations in the areas of sexuality, human rights and animals.

 In 2019 he has also created the performance All in with Layton Lachman and Anne Welenc, on triadic love relationships.
-With his alter ego Soya the Cow - a sex-positive, feminist and vegan drag cow, Hellmann also appears in theaters, panel discussions and night clubs and have record his first music album.
-In 2020, he created Soya the cow: Dear Human Animals at the Gessnerallee Zürich.
+With his alter ego Soya The Cow - a sex-positive, feminist and vegan drag cow, Hellmann also appears in theaters, panel discussions and night clubs and recorded his first music album.
+In 2020, he created Soya The Cow : Dear Human Animals at the Gessnerallee Zürich.

-In 2022, he offers a whole range of artistic forms with Soya the cow: performance, concert, exhibition, excusions and mediations, which, after having been presented to Swiss, German and UK audiences, will meet audiences in Seattle, Kansas City, Houston and Los Angeles during a tour organised with the Goethe Institute.
+In 2022, he offers a whole range of artistic forms with Soya The Cow: performance, concert, exhibition, excursions and mediations, which, after having been presented to Swiss, German and UK audiences, met audiences in Seattle, Kansas City, Houston and Los Angeles during a tour organised with the Goethe Institute.

 In addition to his own works, Hellmann has created other pieces in variable artistic collaborations - Untold in coproduction with Les Ballets C. de la B., Nach Lampedusa – Wandererfantasien, about the Swiss asylum system, with Ursina Greuel & Samuel Fried (2014).